Jopp-gh/Obsidian-Dune84/Wiki/Poetry.md

 <br>

-You only need to pay attention to use **Uppercase** for your *very first letter*, be it D for Dropcap or R for Raisecap Both callouts will render the very first letter in big, gothic letters, but you can choose any font you like, please see how in the list below:
+You only need to pay attention to use **Uppercase** for your *very first letter*, be it D for Dropcap or R for Raisecap.
+Both callouts will render the very first letter in big, gothic letters, but you can choose any font you like, please see how in the list below:

 - to change fonts, go to **Style Settings>Dune>Fonts>Typesets>3 - Poetry**